 Delhi is the largest city in India.
-The five different municipal corporations of Delhi- (North Delhi Municipal corporation, South Delhi Municipal corporation, East Delhi Municipal corporation, New Delhi Municipal corporation, and Delhi Cantonment Board) together cover an area of around 1,500 square kilometers.
+The three different municipal corporations of Delhi – (Municipal Corporation of Delhi, New Delhi Municipal Council, and Delhi Cantonment Board) together cover an area of around 1,500 square kilometers.

 (Also read: Top 10 largest cities in India)

 One of the most populous cities in India

 Delhi was the second most populous city in India behind Mumbai during the 2011 census.
 There are some claims which say Delhi has overtaken Mumbai as the most populous city in India.

 (Also read: Top 5 most populous cities of India)

 Delhi has one of the largest Metro systems in the world

 The Delhi metro operated by Delhi Metro Rail Corporation (DMRC) is one of the largest metro systems in the world.
 The total length of the Delhi metro is 391 kilometers (286 stations).
 Delhi metro is also one of the most environment-friendly metro systems in the world.